cookiecutter/cookiecutter/docs/advanced/hooks.rst

 Example: Conditional files / directories
 ----------------------------------------

-Here is another example on how to achieve conditional control of files and directories after generating the project, to be used as ``hooks/post_gen_project.py``.
+Here is an example of a post-generate hook script, defined at ``hooks/post_gen_project.py``, on how to achieve conditional control of files and directories after generating the project.

 The script ensures that the directory structure is as expected by removing unwanted files and directories: